-July 12, 1969 marks 50 years since mankind’s first — and so far, the only — occasion where humans have walked on another celestial body.
+July 12, 2019 marks 50 years since mankind’s first occasion where humans have walked on another celestial body.
 The fabled Apollo 11 moon landing with Neil Armstrong, Buzz Aldrin and Michael Collins was the culmination of more than a decade of development.
 NASA has since estimated that the overall Apollo program required more than 400,000 scientists, technicians and engineers who designed, tested and maintained nearly countless systems that led to safe flights to and from the moon.
 Boeing, North American Aviation, Grumman Corporation and McDonnell Douglas all provided major systems and sub-systems.
 In all, Apollo 11 required more than 5.5 million component parts.

 New England Wire Technologies was well-positioned to play a role in the Apollo program.
 Founded in 1898, just ten years after Edison’s invention of the light bulb, the company quickly became an important supplier to the 19th century’s budding electrical production and distribution industry.
 It grew further as the demand for motors and other electrical devices accelerated.
 And by the 1960s, technological advances had created demand for innumerable types of wire and cable which NEWT continued to fulfill.